 - Medicine ball abdominal twists

 After completing a circuit of eight stations, they get a minute break.
 Then they begin another circuit.
 Over the course of an hour-long class, participants must complete eight circuits.

-Both the student and adult participants wear the adidas Zone for IHT Spirit wrist heart rate monitors as they go through the circuit.
+Both the student and adult participants wear the IHT Zone for wrist heart rate monitors as they go through the circuit.
 This allows them to ensure they are getting the most benefit out of their session by exercising at an elevated heart rate.
 Many of the participants use what they see on their wrists as motivation and competition.